Skip to main content Skip to footer

 • State Second Pension, which used to be the State Earnings Related Pension Scheme or SERPS

-The basic pension was based on the member’s national insurance contributions record.
-It was paid by the Department of Work and Pensions (DWP).
+The basic pension was based on the member’s National Insurance contributions record and paid by the Department of Work and Pensions (DWP).

 The State Second Pension was an extra state pension based on a member’s National Insurance contributions.
 Public service pension schemes contracted their members out and paid it themselves.
 This meant members paid a lower rate of NI contributions.

-Contracted out employment ended in April 2016.
-It was replaced by the single tier State Pension Scheme.
+Contracted-out employment ended in April 2016 and contracted-out was replaced by the single tier State Pension Scheme.

 How GMP reconciliation could affect your pension

 They issued data to pension schemes to compare HMRC’s records against the data in our scheme records.
-This included:
+The data included:

 • GMP amounts